Find Grad Schools

 9 Yearly Graduations

 California Institute of Technology is the 6th most popular school in the nation for students seeking a master's degree in engineering physics.
 Roughly 2,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $60,816 per year, while in-state graduate students, on average, pay $60,816 per year.
+The average in-state tuition for full-time undergraduates is $58,479 per year, while in-state graduate students, on average, pay $58,479 per year.
 During the most recent year for which we have data, 9 people received their master's degree in engineering physics from Caltech.
-About 22% of this group were women, and 44% were students from an underrepresented racial-ethnic group.
-Those who complete their master's degree in engineering physics at California Institute of Technology make a median salary of 98,640.
+Of these students, 11% were women and 6% were members of underrepresented racial-ethnic groups.

 #6